rubyfu/RubyFu/faqs/README.md

 ###### Q \ How to get the best benifets of Rubyfu?
 The concept of this book is the need to know, so
+- open [Rubyfu.net][2], click read button.
-- open [Rubyfu.net][2], right-click, "Pin-tab"
+- on the browser tab, right-click, "Pin-tab"
-- read the code and code comments.
+- read the code and code's comments.
 - run it in Ruby interpreter irb/pry to see each line's execution.
 - run the whole code in a script
 - enhance the code to fit your needs